‘Hidden Agent’, with Ryan Gosling and Chris Evans, is Netflix’s billionaire bet

-hidden agentpremiered this Friday, 22, at Netflixis the streaming service’s new super production, with a hefty budget, over US$200 millionstellar cast with Ryan Gosling, Chris Evans, Ana de Armas, Billy Bob Thornton, Regé-Jean Pagein addition to the Brazilian Wagner Mouraand direction by the Russo brothers, Anthony and Joe, known for making four Marvel movies, including Avengers: Infinity War and Avengers: Endgame.
+hidden agentpremiered this Friday, 22, at Netflixis the streaming service’s new super production, with a hefty budget, over US$200 millionstellar cast with Ryan Gosling, Chris Evans, Ana de Armas, Billy Bob Thornton, Regé-Jean Pagein addition to the Brazilian Wagner Moura, and direction by the Russo brothers, Anthony and Joe, known for making four Marvel films, including Avengers: Infinity War and Avengers: Endgame.
 One of the action sequences alone, shot in Prague, cost around $40 million and took a month to produce.

 The film also marks the debut of Ryan Gosling in action movies.
-“I had to train a lot,” said the actor, who plays Sierra Six, a CIA-trained assassin to be invisible, at a virtual press conference.
-“I also had help from a consultant named Chili Palmer, who gave me tips like always having a bag of candy and tying your shoelaces to the door when you sleep, because you’ll know if someone tries to come in.”
+“I had to train a lot,” the actor, who plays Sierra Six, a CIA-trained assassin to be invisible, told a virtual press conference.
+“I also had help from a consultant named Chili Palmer, who gave me tips like always having a bag of candy and tying your shoelaces to the door when you sleep, because you’ll know if someone tries to get in.”

 In the film based on the book by Mark Greaney, Gosling is a young man recruited from prison by Donald Fitzroy (Billy Bob Thornton) to become an undercover agent for the CIA’s Sierra program.
 But now the show is down at the agency, and Denny Carmichael (Regé-Jean Page) will do anything to eliminate Six, sending in mercenary assassin Lloyd Hansen (Chris Evans).
 “Playing a villain is always a little bit more fun,” Evans, who played Captain America for several years, told the press conference.
 “Working with the Russos gives me a sense of freedom and confidence, which makes me take more risks.”